Location: Chawton House Library, Chawton, United Kingdom

 The Anglo-Irish author Maria Edgeworth met Montolieu in Lausanne in September 1820.
 Montolieu spoke to her fellow novelist about her own composition practices: ‘I never’, said she, ‘could invent an original story – but give me the first hint and I can go on and supply all the details and characters and feelings’.
 This practice of ‘embellishment’ certainly informed most of Montolieu’s translations: her translation of Austen’s Sense and Sensibility (Raison et Sensibilités ou les deux manières d’aimer, 1815) takes great liberties with Austen’s source text, changing the ending radically to fit the horizon of expectations of readers of the target language: that is, the admirers of the sentimental novel on the continent.

 There is no mention of Austen’s novels in this letter – in fact, the focus of the note is on the Swiss Family Robinson, the 1812 Swiss-German novel by Johann David Wyss that Montolieu translated into French in 1813.
 Montolieu’s celebrity and popularity was such that it was her translations that became the source text for the European spread of the novels she translated.
-It was her Swiss Family Robinson that was translated into English, and her version of Jane Austen’s Sense and Sensibility and Persuasion that travelled across Europe in the nineteenth century.
+It was her Swiss Family Robinson that was translated into English, and her versions of Jane Austen’s Sense and Sensibility and Persuasion that travelled across Europe in the nineteenth century.

 This letter is now owned by Chawton House Library – a recent gift from a supporter who purchased it from a bookseller in the US.
 It takes its place in a collection that – by its association with the author Jane Austen through her wealthy brother Edward Austen, later Edward Knight – is in itself a site of literary pilgrimage.